 SiteGround domain prices

 SiteGround’s main focus is the hosting business.
 However, they also offer domain names.
 I have to say that there are cheaper alternatives out there – like Namecheap.
+Their plans don’t include a domain name, you’ll be asked to pay for it separately.

 SiteGround domain name cost